-- Also, the end of the previous stage, Bowser's Keep, was made of three other bosses: Magikoopa (Kamek), Boomer, and Exor.
-And there was a chance the fight a Boss in Mook Clothing, Chester, right before the Magikoopa.
+- Also, the end of Bowser's Keep is made of three other bosses: Magikoopa (Kamek), Boomer, and Exor.
+And there is a chance the fight a Boss in Mook Clothing, Chester, right before the Magikoopa.
 You're not given a chance to heal in-between Boomer and Exor either.

 - Paper Mario: The Thousand-Year Door's Palace of Shadow contains boss fights against Dark Bones (more of an Elite Mook really; appears twice during the dungeon), Gloomtail, the Shadow Sirens (and Doopliss), Grodus, Bowser and Kammy together, and The Shadow Queen.

 - Mario & Luigi: Superstar Saga has a separate boss fight for each of the seven Koopalings in Bowser's Castle, followed by Fawful, Bowletta, and Cackletta's spirit.

 - Castle Bleck in Super Paper Mario is divided into four sub-chapters, each of which ends in boss fight: O'Chunks, Mimi, Dimentio, and Count Bleck, respectively.
 After Bleck's defeat is the Super Dimentio fight.